Choosing the right planters for tomatoes is very essential when you determine to start container gardening.

 Grow bags are durable, control soil temperature, and ensure proper aeration.
 But they need water more often than other types of planters.

 A planter with a self-watering system can supply the required water your tomato plants need when you have a busy schedule.
-Besides it also supplies water your plants during hot weather or while you unable to water your tomato plants more often.
+Besides, it also supplies water to your plants during hot weather or when you are unable to water your tomato plants more often.

 Plant Support System

 Some planters have a built-in plant support system.
 So that your tomato plants can grow upwards easily.